bin2415/Bitype/README.md

 ### CMake

-For CMake, there is a config CMAKE_EXPORT_COMPILE_COMMANDS to generate the compilation database
+For CMake, there is a config CMAKE_EXPORT_COMPILE_COMMANDS=ON to generate the compilation database

 ### Others